brunohce/SimplENM/README.md

 # My script to run ENM using Maxent algorithm!

 #### README work in progress but feel free to explore the script
-#### This script doesn't include pre-analysis steps such as data occurrence acquisition, area of calibration definition, variable selection, etc. You must do all these before proceeding.
+#### This script doesn't include pre-analysis steps such as data occurrence acquisition, area of calibration definition, variable selection, etc. You must do  these steps before proceeding.

 I've tried to comment on the code as much as possible but you can write me if you have any doubts or suggestions @didelphisaurita on Twitter.